-Say, you have a power failure and all your pumps are hooked in to the same power source, and the power goes out, even though there’s three pumps, there’s three pumps not working.
+Say, you have a power failure and all your pumps are hooked into the same power source, and the power goes out, even though there are three pumps, there are three pumps not working.
 So you have some risks that all are going to fail.
 We never want that number to be zero.

 So you take your probability of failure times your consequence and then multiply it by that redundancy factor to come out with the risk score.
 The more redundant, the lower the risk would go.

 Really I could say that many times the only way to reduce your criticality, is to have some redundancy.
-There’s certain assets that are just going to be risky.
+There are certain assets that are just going to be risky.